facebookresearch/ParlAI/docs/source/tutorial_messenger.rst

 The task definition resides in a config file, ``config.yml``, in which you specify all the available worlds, and any additional command line arguments.

-Finally, to run a task, one simply goes to the ``parlai/messenger/core`` directory, and runs the following command:
+Finally, to run a task, simple run the following command from the ``parlai/messenger/core`` directory:

 .. code-block:: bash